What Can I Donate?

 Did you know there's more than one way to donate blood?
 Read below to find out about the different types of blood donations!

 Healthy individuals who weigh at least 110 pounds and are 17 years and older, or are 16 years old with a Shepeard Blood Center signed parental consent form, may donate with Shepeard.
-Female donors must have a minimum hematocrit (iron level) of 38.
-Male donors must have a minimum hematocrit of 39.
+Female donors must have a minimum hemoglobin (iron) level of 12.5.
+Male donors must have a minimum hemoglobin level of 13.

 A Word About Iron

-Hematocrit represents the red cell percentage of blood.
-It is about 3 times the hemoglobin level.
-For example, a hematocrit of 45 will be on par with a hemoglobin of 15.
-Either hemoglobin or hematocrit can be used to qualify blood donors.
-The number will be dramatically different, but a healthy donor will usually have a hematocrit between 37.5% and 50%.
+A healthy donor will usually have a hemoglobin level between 12.5 and 16.7.
 If you have been deferred due to low iron in the past, you may still be able to donate blood now!
 Your iron level goes up and down depending on what you eat and your individual body needs.
 We urge you to eat iron rich foods consistently for a few weeks and attempt to donate again.
-The conversion chart below may help you understand the hematocrit and hemoglobin reading translations.

 Automated or Pheresis Donation